BlockScience/cats/README.md

 9. Options to Content-Address Everything

 ### Long-Term Vision:
-  * CATs software is on a peer-to-peer (p2p) mesh network client that enable products implemented with the entire Cloud Service Model to be Decentralized Cloud Services as a Smart Contract (DCSaaSM) by Content-Addressing the entire service.
+  * CATs software is intended to be deployed on a peer-to-peer (p2p) mesh network client that enable products implemented with the entire Cloud Service Model to be Decentralized Cloud Services by Content-Addressing the entire service.
   * **[IPFS Compute](https://pkg.go.dev/github.com/abhiyerra/ipfs-compute)** will be used to as a [WebAssembly](https://webassembly.org/) (WASM) module task server, broadcaster, & executor leveraging [IPFS Lite](https://github.com/hsanjuan/ipfs-lite) on cluster nodes for distributed processing